OpenVidu Meet Direct Link Tutorial#

 Makes a

-endpoint to fetch the list of rooms.To send requests to the backend, we use the
+GETrequest to the/roomsendpoint to fetch the list of rooms.To send requests to the backend, we use the

-function:app.js // Function to make HTTP requests to the backend async function httpRequest(method, path, body) { // (1)! const response = await fetch(path, { method, headers: { 'Content-Type': 'application/json' }, body: body ?
-JSON.stringify(body) : undefined // (2)! }); const responseBody = await response.json(); // (3)! if (!response.ok) { throw new Error(responseBody.message || 'Failed to perform request to backend'); // (4)! } return responseBody; // (5)! }
+httpRequestfunction:app.js // Function to make HTTP requests to the backend async function httpRequest(method, path, body) { // (1)! const response = await fetch(path, { method, headers: { 'Content-Type': 'application/json' }, body: body ?
+JSON.stringify(body) : undefined // (2)! }); const responseBody = await response.json(); // (3)! if (!response.ok) { throw new Error(responseBody.message || 'Failed to perform request to backend'); // (4)! } return responseBody; // (5)! }- Perform an HTTP request to the backend in the specified method and path.

 - Include the body in the request if provided.